Sertraline Hydrochloride Oral Tablet

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
+Take this medication by mouth with a glass of water.
+Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+If it upsets your stomach, take it with food.
+Do not take your medication more often than directed.
+Keep taking this medication unless your care team tells you to stop.
+Stopping it too quickly can cause serious side effects.
+It can also make your condition worse.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 7 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 7 years for selected conditions, precautions do apply.

 They need to know if you have any of these conditions: